-If you're flying, as well as all the low cost carriers such as Easyjet, Thomson and Ryanair that fly into Faro and Lisbon, British Airways flies into Lisbon on a regular flight.
+The two nearest airports are Faro, (one and a half hour's drive away), and Lisbon, (two and a half hours away).
+If you're flying, as well as all the low cost carriers such as Easyjet, Thomson and Ryanair that fly into oth airports, British Airways flies into Lisbon on a regular flight.
 Watch out for Ryanair though - their customer service leaves a LOT to be desired and you’re much better off going with one of the others!
-Not for nothing are Ryanair consistantly voted worst airline with the most used adjectives describing them being "arrogant" and "greedy".
+Not for nothing are Ryanair consistantly voted worst airline, with the most used adjectives describing them as being "arrogant" and "greedy".
 They may sound cheap to begin with but they give a whole new meaning to "hidden extras".
 You have been warned!

 Please be careful when hiring cars; check the tyre treads before you leave their premises, and if you book one with air-con, make sure it works and doesn’t just blow warm air at you etc … I’m talking from experience here!
 There are some real rogue companies out there that will spoil your break and if in any doubt please just give us a ring.

-One company to definitely be aware of and steered clear of is Goldcar; we have had several guests whose whole holiday was ruined by this company.
-Quite often they company supplies cars to other internet based providers - i.e. you book with a company, but when you arrive off your plane you're directed to go to pick up your car from Goldcar, so it's always best to check very thoroughly that this will NOT be the case when arranging your car hire - once again, you have been warned!
+One company to definitely be aware of and steered clear of is Goldcar; we have had several guests whose whole holiday was ruined by this company's appalling service, the latest this year.
+"Yes, I saw what you wrote on your site, but I didn't take it seriously", didn't unfortunately garner much sympathy from us when they banjaxed his hols.
+Quite often they supply cars to other internet-based providers - i.e. you book with a company, but when you arrive off your plane you're directed to pick up your car from Goldcar, so it's always best to check very thoroughly that this will NOT be the case when arranging your car hire - once again, you have been warned!

 There’s also a regular bus service from either Faro or Lisbon that’s inexpensive, but the drop-off point is Ourique, 45 kms away, and the final leg of the journey can make any cost savings redundant.